rkwai/ai-cursor-rules/README.md

 # How to Use AI Cursor Rules CLI

-This guide explains how to use the `ai-cursor-rules` CLI tool to manage and deploy your standardized Cursor AI rule configurations across projects.
+This guide explains how to use the `ai-cursor-rules` CLI tool to manage and deploy your standardized Cursor AI rule configurations and associated documentation across projects.

 ## 1. Project Structure

-Ensure your project containing the rules adheres to the following structure:
+Ensure your package containing the rules and docs adheres to the following structure:

 ```
 my-cursor-rules/
-├── rules/
+├── rules/            # Directory for your .mdc rule files
 │   ├── general.mdc
 │   ├── react.mdc
 │   ├── web.mdc
-│   ├── testing.mdc
+│   ├── quality-control.mdc
 │   ├── git.mdc
 │   ├── security.mdc
 │   └── ai_behavior.mdc
+├── docs/             # Directory for documentation files
+│   ├── usage.md
+│   └── ... other docs
 ├── cli.js            # Your CLI script
 └── package.json      # Node.js package definition
 ```

 ## 2. Linking for Local Development (Optional but Recommended)